FixingPixels/Aegis/README.md

 **Welcome to Aegis!**
 Aegis (pronounced **EE-jis** or **AY-jis**) is a simple, flexible framework designed to make your AI-powered projects smarter and more organized.
 Whether you're a developer or just starting out, Aegis helps you manage tasks, track progress, and plan efficiently—all using only text files.
 No special tools, no installations—just you, your ideas, and your favorite AI assistant.

+> **Important**: All `/aegis` commands are meant to be typed in your AI assistant's chat window, not in the terminal.
+These commands help guide your AI assistant through project management tasks.

 ### Why Choose Aegis?

 - **Zero Dependencies**: Aegis runs entirely on text files—no software downloads, plugins, or configurations required.
 You can start using it immediately with any AI-powered development tool.